adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 2. Go back to the browser's storefront tab.
 3. Place an order with PARTNER-PAY payment method.
 Now it should work.

+## Optional Exercises: Enhanced Payment Security
+These exercises will help you understand how to extend the PARTNER-PAY payment method with additional security features.

+### Exercise 1: Two-Factor Authentication (2FA)
+Extend the PARTNER-PAY payment method to include a 2FA field with the following requirements:

+1. Add a 2FA input field to the payment method UI.
+2. Implement validation logic:
+   - Accept the payment if the 2FA code is "1234"
+   - Reject the payment with the error message "You shall not pass" for any other code

+### Exercise 2: Input Validation
+Implement client-side validation for the 2FA field with these requirements:

+1. Validate that the input is exactly 4 digits
+2. Show an error message next to the 2FA field when:
+   - The input is not 4 digits
+   - The input contains non-numeric characters
+3. Only proceed with the order placement if the validation passes